Nmap Scan with Timing Parameters

 Maximum Retries (–max-retries)

-–max-retries specifies the number of times a packet is to be resent on a port to check if it is open or closed.
-If –max-retries is set to 0, the packets will be sent only once on a port and no retries will be done.
+–max-retries specifies how many times you should resend a packet on a port to check if it is open or closed.
+If you set –max-retries to 0, you will send the packets only once on a port and do no retries.

 nmap -p21-25 192.168.1.139 --max-retries 0

-Now we will apply a small firewall rule on the target machine so that the packets get blocked if they come at a faster rate.
+Then, we will apply a small firewall rule on the target machine to block the packets if they come at a faster rate.

 nmap -p21-25 192.168.1.139 --max-retries 0